goptavares/aDDM-Toolbox/README.md

 ## Prerequisites

-aDDM-Toolbox supports Python 2.7 only and requires the following libraries:
+aDDM-Toolbox supports Python 2.7 (and Python 3.6 tentatively -- please report any bugs).
+The following libraries are required:
 * deap
 * matplotlib
 * numpy